Skip to main content

 “I document every client interaction in [CRM] and schedule follow-up calls within 48 hours to maintain momentum.”

-Advice: Study their website and adjust vocabulary accordingly.
-Growth, retention or specialization?
-Match their priorities.
+Study the company’s website and adjust your vocabulary accordingly.
+Do they focus on growth, retention, or specialization?
+Match your language to their priorities.

 See an example